ManHinnn0509/tk-yt-downloader/README.md

 See [requirements.txt](./requirements.txt)

-Also, [FFmpeg](https://github.com/FFmpeg/FFmpeg) is needed if for merging video & audio parts
+Also, [FFmpeg](https://github.com/FFmpeg/FFmpeg) is needed for merging video & audio parts

 ## Demo